craftercms/docs/source/system-administrators/activities/authoring/configuration/global-permission-mappings-config.rst

    :linenos:

    <!--
      This file contains global permissions configuration for Crafter Studio.
-Permissions per site are managed within Crafter Studio's UI.
+Permissions per project are managed within Crafter Studio's UI.

      The structure of this file is: